MWATelescope/giant-squid/README.md

 download, as the data is generally too large.
 If you are in the `mwaops` or `mwavcs` Pawsey groups and you have asked an MWA ASVO admin to set the pawsey group in your MWA ASVO profile, you can request that the files be left on Pawsey's /astro filesystem.
 To submit a job with the /astro option, set the environment variable GIANT_SQUID_DELIVERY=astro or pass `-d astro`.

+#### Resubmitting jobs

+By default, the MWA ASVO server will not allow you to submit a new job which is has the exact same settings/parameters as an existing job in your queue (except errored jobs).
+You can, however override this behaviour by specifying `--allow-resubmit` (short version `-r`) on any job submission.

 ## Download performance